-Spring is never a good time for me.
-The week after Daylight Savings, mid-March, insomnia hits.
-I always forget this trend but, now, Facebook reminds me.
-Day four of no sleep and time hop pings me with a post from that same day in 2007: “Sleep deprivation will kill me.”
-March, the long days, had me aching for early February, for the season’s last snow.
+Spring is my least favorite season unless it’s followed by a particularly lethally hot summer.
+The week after Daylight Savings, mid-March, insomnia hits without fail.
+I always forget this trend but, the past two years, Facebook has reminded me.
+Day four of no sleep and TimeHop pings me with a post from that same day in 2007: “Sleep deprivation will kill me.”
+This past March, with its lengthening days and breaks in the rain, had me aching for early February, for the season’s last snow, for the dim mornings and afternoons.

-Spring has never been kind to me but this spring has been all right.
+Spring has never been kind to me but, then again, this spring has been all right.
 I think the rain helps.
 The news says this has been the coldest, wettest winter on record in Seattle and the cloud cover has pushed deep into April.
 It’s a relief.
 It’s a dream.
 Why am I so lucky that with every place I live it’s hard to fathom that it’s my home because of its beauty?
 That I live here.
 Here.
 I’ve been lucky with everywhere, this silly blog is a testament to that.
+I’ve been so spoiled.

 I live in a place where five minutes on foot leads me to a forest.
 And in that forest are tree houses, and huts made of twigs and branches and logs so that I can crawl over rivers, and platforms in the highest trees.
 It took me three months to find these forest gem.
 Three months to see past the mossy evergreens and rain and hail and all the lush green.